plotly/dash-daq-iv-tracer/README.md

 You can also set the `mock` attribute to `True` in the `app.py` file.

 There is help about several of the app's components when you hover the mouse over them.
-A text Markdown on the app [demo](https://dash-daq-iv-tracer.herokuapp.com/) provides you with a simple "how to" guide.
-For more detailed explanations please refer to the [blogpost](https://www.dashdaq.io/iv-curve-tracer-with-a-keithley-2400-sourcemeter/)
+A text Markdown on the app [demo](https://dash-gallery.plotly.host/dash-daq-iv-tracer) provides you with a simple "how to" guide.

 ## Resources